1. Automation#

 • List the subnets that matching ACME clients are allowed from, e.g. 192.168.0.0/24,10.0.0.0/8

-• Enter a regular expression that must match all the DNS hostnames requested by the ACME client, e.g. .*\.trustskills.com
+• Enter a regular expression (Regex) that must match all the DNS hostnames, requested by the ACME client, e.g. .*\.trustskills.com

-• Select the issuer and additional information related to the selected issuer if required
+• Select the issuer and additional information, related to the selected issuer if required (such as the certificate type and organizational information)

 5. Click Create